-Dr. Powell is the author of Narrative Desire and the Book of Ruth, forthcoming in February 2018 by Bloomsbury T&T Clark Press.
+Dr. Powell is the author of Narrative Desire and the Book of Ruth, published in 2018 by Bloomsbury T&T Clark Press.
 Related to this project is her co-authored chapter (with Amy Jones and Dong Sung Kim), “Reading Ruth, Reading Desire,” in TheOxford Handbook to Biblical Narrative (New York: Oxford University Press, 2016).

-Bridge Work: Conversations between the Bible and Practical Theology by Cambridge Scholars Publishing.
+“Rizpah: A Midrash on Grief” (with Amy Beth Jones).
+2018.
+In Bridge Work: Conversations between the Bible and Practical Theology, edited by Denise Dombkowski Hopkins and Michael Koppel, Newcastle upon Tyne, UK: Cambridge Scholars Publishing.

 About Narrative Desire and the Book of Ruth: